 The risk management framework includes a documented Risk Framework & Strategy Policy as well as risk dashboards and risk registers that contain details of risks, controls, actions related to risk mitigation and ownership of each risk.
-The framework is used at Group level and within the regulated businesses to ensure there is a consistent approach to risk management.
+The framework is used across the businesses, to ensure there is a consistent approach to risk management.
 The controls in place are regularly reviewed to ensure they are appropriate and proportionate to the size, nature and complexity of the businesses.